 In a recent post, I showed you how I took a curbside metal table and made it into two new items (see HERE).
 I used the same finishing sprays as I did on those projects for this horse.
 See the gray mottled base?
 There’s much more to come.

 As soon as those base coats cured, I had such fun with this thing for my budget farmhouse decor project.
-I used my same square brush and painted the rockers, mane, and tail with a tawny brown.
+I paint the rockers, mane, and tail with a tawny brown.

 After that, it was all fun from here to create the little dappled gray mare I was after.
 Isn’t it cute?!